edkedk99/hledger-lots/docs/README.md

 When using this package, you don't need to create lots as subaccounts or tag, just add a purchase transaction as usual and when there is a sale, *hledger-lots* will generate the correct postings adding the cost for you, so you don't need to bother looking for this information.

-It also generate lots reports so the user can understand his situation with a commodity and check the correctness of the generated sell transaction.
+It also generate lots reports so the user can understand his situation with a commodity and check the correctness of the generated sell transaction, including market performance from *prices directives*, which can be automatically downloaded from [Yahoo Finance](https://finance.yahoo.com/).

 To verify your transaction, this package can also check if your past sale has the correct cost.